What is body image?

 Historically, women have been more at risk of having negative body image.
 “The objectification of women’s bodies by society has put women at a greater risk of negative body image,” says Ranjani.
 “But this is changing rapidly and men can also be affected.”

-Age changes our metabolism and affects the way our body functions, which can lead to negative body image.
+Age changes our metabolism and affects the way our body looks and functions.
+This can lead to negative body image in a society which generally equates beauty with youth.
 “Older men and women are bombarded with the same images from social media and society as everyone else, and may be affected by those unattainable ideals,” says Ranjani.

-Stat: One UK study found that about 20% of adults surveyed felt either anxious or depressed because of their body image.
+Fact: One UK study found that about 20% of adults aged 55 and over felt either anxious or depressed because of their body image.

 The consequences of negative body image